by hakalan, published

 Very quick to print with single perimeter thickness, and surprisingly rigid thanks to all the folds and curved surfaces.

-Slice and print using Slic3r 0.9.9, one perimeter, no top layers, no infill.
+Slice and print with one perimeter, no top layers, no infill.

 I use PLA with 0.2 mm layer thickness, and a 0.4 mm nozzle.
 With 40 mm perimeter speed (and active cooling) a 10 cm high vase takes just over one hour to print.

 Slic3r complains about a hole, because the top surface is missing from the uploaded stl:s.
 However the result is fine.

 The reason is that this way I get an object which is displayed with thin walls, but Slic3r views it as a solid object so you can still slice it with fine control over the wall thickness (number of perimeters in the slicer settings).

 The downside is of course that it is no longer a solid object, but Slic3r does not seem to mind (much).

 The stl files are generated by the included python scripts:

 Install Python 2.7.

 To generate solid solids, with top surfaces, just change the parameter "top" to True in the function "gen".